 Funding for the second cohort of HEAF is provided by the Amazon Housing Equity Fund.

 Amazon has committed more than $3.6 billion through its Housing Equity Fund to preserve and create more than 35,000 affordable homes in three communities where it has a high concentration of employees — the Arlington, Virginia region; the Puget Sound region of Washington state; and Nashville, Tennessee.
-The Fund strives to create inclusive housing developments and preserve existing housing through below-market loans and grants to non-traditional and traditional housing partners, public agencies, and organizations supporting underserved communities.
+The Fund strives to create housing developments and preserve existing housing through below-market loans and grants to non-traditional and traditional housing partners, public agencies, and organizations supporting communities.

 “These 13 developers bring impressive experience within the real estate industry and a collective desire to make a difference through their work by providing affordable housing and other important projects that can help communities thrive,” said Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance, both of which are part of the Momentus Capital branded family of organizations